 Raw Wool ... that is, wool as it is shorn from the sheep, is called Greasy Wool because it has such a high content of Wool Grease, from which Lanolin is refined.

 There is a bunch more stuff to write about Greasy ... for example, even the raw wool we purchase isn't entirely raw because we purchase only the prime parts of the best fleece ... the wool shorn from the belly, lower legs, face and private parts of the sheep are removed from the fleece prior to our purchase.
-One Rancher told me he shears the inferior parts of the fleece in a completely separate shearing -- and then removes this wool from his ranch! -- before he shears the prime parts!!
+Some of "our" Ranchers have told me they shear the inferior parts of the fleece in a completely separate operation -- on a different day -- and then remove this wool from the ranch! -- before shearing the prime parts.